Archive for the ‘Driver Info’ Category

 Regional, OTR, or Vocational Trucking: What’s Right for You

-1. REGIONAL – This typically involves day trips – often a maximum of one or two nights out.
-A driver may run areas anywhere from a few city/counties to a few states.
+1. REGIONAL: This typically involves day trips—often a maximum of one or two nights out.
+A driver may run areas anywhere from a few cities or counties to a few states.

-3. VOCATIONAL – Vocational drives take care of specific jobs or tasks.
-This category includes anywhere from dump trucks, end-dumps & side-dumps, belly dumps, refuse (garbage trucks and roll-offs), concrete trucks, service trucks, rail trucks- and the list goes on.
+3. VOCATIONAL: Vocational drives take care of specific jobs or tasks.
+This category includes dump trucks, end-dumps and side-dumps, belly dumps, refuse (garbage trucks and roll-offs), concrete trucks, service trucks, rail trucks, and the list goes on.
 These types of rigs are often found in construction sites, oil fields, landfills, and more.

 How Does Traffic Congestion Affect Commercial Trucking?